 Join XR Cambridge

 Welcome to XR Cambridge!
-On this page, we'll show you how you can get involved in XR Cambridge, by coming along to an Introductory talk and also by joining one of our Supercrew meetings.
+On this page, we'll show you how you can get involved in XR Cambridge, by coming along to a General Meeting and finding your way in from here.
 If you have any questions or would like a friendly XR Cambridge buddy to help you settle in, email us on firstname.lastname@example.org